 Is My Spouse Entitled to a Piece of My Medical Practice?

-During the property division, the court must categorize, value, and divide all parties' marital assets.
+The court must categorize, value, and divide all parties' marital assets during the property division.
 How much your spouse is entitled to will depend on how the property is characterized—separate or community—and how the court distributes the marital estate.
 How the court distributes marital assets can rely on a variety of factors.

 But generally, judges do not want to put you out of business.
 Most judges will not compel you to buy out your spouse immediately if it results in the practice failing.
 Instead, judges have broad discretion to structure payments.
 Your judge could order you to buy out your spouse over a term of months or even years and could place a lien on your property until that debt has been satisfied.

 Who Determines the Value of the Medical Practice?